cenkalti/dalga/README.md

 - Stores jobs in a MySQL table.
 - Has an HTTP interface for scheduling and cancelling jobs.
 - Makes a POST request to the endpoint defined in config on the job's execution time.
+- Multiple instances can be run for scaling out.

 Install
 -------